Murtasa Bhagavato Arahato Samma Sambuddhasa Murtasa Bhagavato Arahato Samasambhutasa Murtasa Bhagavato Arahato Samasambhutasa Buddha,

 I think at an intuitive level,

-Maybe it's something that resonates for us,
+Maybe it's something that resonates for us.

-Something kind of inspiring about it.
+There's something kind of inspiring about it.

-But I think for some,
+I think for some,

-When people commented on it,
+Certainly when people commented on it,

 There was a kind of puzzle there.